Smith College Botanic Garden

 WLT 340md Seminar: Topics in World Literatures-Media of Dissent (4 Credits)

 What is the art of dissent?
 How have dissident writers, musicians, artists and activists pursued justice and repair?
 How do social movements use artistic media to voice resistance and make demands?
 To confront violence, exploitation and existential risks, the class looks at art, fiction, poetry, film, music and social media.
 Students practice visual analysis, close reading, historicization, scholarly research and debate, public writing and making their own media of dissent.
 Works from China and France, Russia, the United States and beyond.
 Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Instructor permission required. {L}
+Instructor permission required.
+Literature

 Fall, Spring, Variable